DEFRA/waste-exemptions-acceptance-tests/README.md

 |@ci|A feature that is intended to be run only on our continuous integration service (you should never need to use this tag).|

 It's also common practice to use a custom tag whilst working on a new feature or scenario e.g. `@focus` or `@wip`.
 That is perfectly acceptable but please ensure they are removed before your change is merged.

+## Tips

+In our experience one of the most complex and time consuming aspects of creating new features is identifying the right [CSS selector](http://www.w3schools.com/cssref/css_selectors.asp) to use, to pick the HTML element you need to work with.

+A tool we have found useful is a Chrome addin called [SelectorGadget](http://selectorgadget.com/).

+You can also test them using the Chrome developer tools.
+Open them up, select the elements tab and then `ctrl/cmd+f`.
+You should get an input field into which you can enter your selector and confirm/test its working.
+See <https://developers.google.com/web/updates/2015/05/search-dom-tree-by-css-selector>

 ## Contributing to this project